top of page

 When to use Databricks

-4. Opening your Data Lake to BI users – If your analyst / BI group is consistently slowed down by the major lift of the engineering team having to build a pipeline every time they want to access new data, in might make sense to open the Data Lake to these users through a tool like SQL Analytics within Databricks.
+4. Opening your Data Lake to BI users – If your analyst / BI group is consistently slowed down by the major lift of the engineering team having to build a pipeline every time they want to access new data, it might make sense to open the Data Lake to these users through a tool like SQL Analytics within Databricks.

 When not to use Databricks